yucombinator/uwguide/restaurants.md

 * **Kinkaku**: AYCE sushi, very popular, limited seating but fantastic food.
 They take reservations for groups of 6 or more.

-* **Mark’s Caribbean Kitchen: ** Great new Caribbean place that just opened.
+* **Mark’s Caribbean Kitchen**: Great new Caribbean place that just opened.
 Very friendly staff and the chef will even sometimes come talk to you.
 Recommend the Jerk Chicken or the Oxtail Stew!

 * **Lancaster Smokehouse**: Great Southern BBQ.
 Try their platters (with friends).